Help Center

 The system says I'm looking at information from last year or even the year before in some cases.
 Why can't I see this year's information?

-The best way to make sure information is available in the system for as many of the 300+ institutions in the state as possible is to collect it from the agencies and offices that those institutions report to.
-Unfortunately, the process of collecting, verifying and publishing those data takes time, so most of the state systems report data from the previous year and some of the federal systems another year behind that.
-The IPP is using the newest information publicly available and always looking for new sources of information that would be as reliable but even more up-to-date.
+The best way to make sure information is available in the system for as many of the hundreds of institutions in the state as possible is to collect it from the agencies and offices that those institutions report to.
+Unfortunately, the process of collecting, verifying and publishing those data on the part of the agencies takes time, so most of the state systems report data from the previous year and some of the federal systems another year behind that.
+The IPP is using the newest information publicly available and always looking for new sources of information that would serve you better, but it is unlikely for the foreseeable future that a real-time information portal will be made available at a statewide level.
+Check local reporting systems for individual institutions to verify whether or not any real-time data are available for your institution of interest.

 I've used other tools in the past to look at institutional data.
 Why use the IPP?

-The IPP pulls together information that other sites don't (it already has integrated data from the Illinois Community College Board, the Illinois Board of Higher Education and the Illinois Student Assistance Commission in a way that no other site does), offers historical trend information that many sites don't, allows the data to be broken down (disaggregated) in ways that many sites don't, and will ultimately provide for searches by institution, professional interest area or individual demographics.
+The IPP pulls together information that other sites don't (it already has integrated data from the Illinois Community College Board, the Illinois Board of Higher Education and the Illinois Student Assistance Commission in a way that no other site does), offers historical trend information that many sites don't, allows the data to be broken down (disaggregated) in ways that many sites don't, and provides a wide variety of analyses of data.
+The site has been designed to be accessible to people from all backgrounds while not sacrificing the depth of data traditionally only found on agency reporting sites that are much more difficult to navigate.

 I know a state university has a campus near me.
 Why isn't is showing up when I search for it?